linode/docs/docs/guides/applications/configuration-management/terraform/how-to-build-your-infrastructure-using-terraform-and-linode/index.md

 [State](https://developer.hashicorp.com/terraform/language/state) data files are stored on a [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) by Terraform to log and track metadata, map resources to a configuration, and improve performance.
 By default, state is stored locally in the `terraform.tfstate` file.

 Using the configuration below with the `backend` block, you can set up Terraform to use Linode Object Storage to store state remotely.
-This can be added to an existing module or added to your modules as a new file.
+The `backend` block should be nested within the `terraform` block as noted in [Hashicorp's official backend documentation](https://developer.hashicorp.com/terraform/language/settings/backends/s3).
+In this guide, the `terraform` block is located in the `main.tf` configuration file.

 Note that this module assumes an object storage bucket already exists on your account.
 Replace values with your bucket and key information: